 Travel to Costa Rica’s Pacific Coast to join this community project volunteering to help disadvantaged children.
-You will live and work in Manuel Antonio, home to the famous Manuel Antonio National Park and beach, and work in the nearby town of Quepos, focusing on lending assistance to the local school district to make up for a shortage of teachers.
-Volunteers will plan and assist in general education lessons, organize art workshops and games .
+You will live and work in Quepos, a short bus ride from the famous Manuel Antonio National Park and beach, where we work on an extra-curricular program focusing on childhood development, life skills, and conservation education.

 Your accommodation will be shared with other GVI volunteers, like-minded individuals who will share the same desire to help and make a difference.
-The task of cooking and cleaning is shared among all volunteers and as meals are prepared and taken as a group as you develop strong friendships with your fellow volunteers.
+The task of cooking and cleaning is shared among all volunteers and as meals are prepared and taken as a group you will develop strong friendships with your fellow volunteers.
 The volunteer house is small but comfortable in the centre of the typically Costa Rican town of Quepos.

 How this project makes a difference:

 This project was developed in partnership with the local community in Quepos.
 Due to increased tourism in this region of Costa Rica, knowledge of the English language can significantly improve opportunities for local people.
 The individual attention you will give children can significantly improve the quality of their education, one of the most powerful tools in fighting poverty.
 The main aim of this project is to empower the children and ensure they gain basic and advanced skills to improve their quality of life.

 What's Not Included